 - No refunds for cancellations after 6pm on Monday one week before your program.

 Cancellation by us may happen if there is insufficient enrollment seven days prior to a program.
 You will be notified promptly and your full payment refunded.
-NEW: A prorated refund or program credit will also be offered if partial or full closure is unavoidable and permanent due to wildfire smoke.

 Note: In case of a local, state, or nationally mandated COVID-19 cancellation of all programs, a prorated refund or program credit will be offered if closure is unavoidable and permanent.